Frequently Asked Questions

 Month 4-Hour 3-Hour 2-Hour May $9.00 $8.10 $6.75 June $9.30 $8.37 $6.98 July $16.80 $15.12 $12.60 August $18.00 $16.20 $13.50 September $19.20 $17.28 $14.40 October $10.50 $9.45 $7.88 Annual Total ($/kW) $82.80 $74.52 $62.10 Reference Chapter 5 Section E of the DSGS Guidelines for more information on how battery performance is measured.

-Bonus Payment: VPP aggregators will be awarded an additional 30 percent bonus applied to capacity incentives for Program Years 2025, and 2026.
+Bonus Payment: VPP aggregators will be awarded an additional 30 percent bonus applied to capacity incentives for Program Year 2026.
 Additional bonuses in future years may be provided at CEC discretion.

 -